Eleider Álvarez: Álvarez vs Smith Jr.

 On August 22, 2020, Alvarez fought heavy handed Joe Smith Jr. in a WBO title eliminator.
 Smith Jr boxed well, and took the fight to Alvarez, which culminated in a ninth-round one-punch knockout over Alvarez, who was sent on the canvas below the ropes, and was not able to beat the count.

 Personal life

 He has one daughter with his wife Jessica, called Ayda Eliza, named after his mother.
-His family lives in Colombia, whilst Alvarez lives in an apartment in Laval.
+His family lives in Colombia, whilst Alvarez lives in an apartment in Laval, Quebec.
 Alvarez sends money to Colombia for his family.